ritterim/public-github-actions/README.md

 # Versioning

-Because this repo contains multiple GitHub actions and reusable workflow files, SemVer rules will be difficult to apply meaningfully or consistently.
+Because this mono-repo contains multiple GitHub actions and reusable workflow files, SemVer rules will be difficult to apply meaningfully or consistently.
 See the [releases page](https://github.com/ritterim/public-github-actions/releases) for a list of current versions and the change logs.

 - The major (1st) position will probably never change.
 - The minor (2nd) position will bump frequently as we add new actions/workflows, remove old code or make a breaking change.